lukaswrz/filenavi/README.md

 Now, you can login as the user "sfstash" with the password "sfstash".
-It is of course highly recommended to change the username and password, as this user has the `owner` rank, which means that it can do basically anything.
+It is of course highly recommended to change the username and password, as this user has the owner rank, which means that it can basically do anything.

 ## Icons